-This iconic sabre was in use in the French Army from its inception in 1845 and is still being used by the Republican guard.
-It served during World War 1 as officers preferred it to the slimmer 1882.
+This iconic sabre was in use in the French Army from its inception in 1845 until 1916.

 This specific example is marked to Manufacture de Klingenthal Coulaux ainé et Cie (Factory of Klingenthal, Coulaux Senior and Co.) one of the most prolific sword makers of the 19th century.
 It bears the inspection marks of B and G and the guard is marked to A B with both initials separated by a mameluk dagger.
 This is likely the mark of a retailer which name is unknown but associated with many high quality pieces.
-Unfortunately, the date has been polished out.
 The original leather washer is still in place.